ABennettLab/protocol-website/content/docs/4_dna_extraction/spri.md

 ---
-title: Protocol 2.
-SPRI
-linktitle: Protocol 2.
-SPRI
+title: Purification (optional)
+linktitle: Purification (optional)
 type: book
 date: ""

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 2
+weight: 3
 ---

+If you Nanodrop reads are not excellent, you can try to further purify your samples with the protocol below.

 # Materials